🎓

 How does it drive commercial value?

 Alternative payment methods can often unlock value to business models which wouldn’t have been viable otherwise (e.g. financing has unlocked a huge number of products for previously underserved customers).
-Being creative about payers can also unlock similar benefits e.g. Second Nature is leveraging the NHS to drive scale alongside its B2C model.
+Being creative about payers can also unlock similar benefits e.g. is to drive scale alongside its B2C model.

 In practice